rluks/writing/s/invader.md

 **I: Excuse me, that's almost correct.
 In any case, we're not here to discuss planet trading industry.
 Now, let's talk about you, candidate.
 Tell me, why should we hire you?**
 C: Uhm… I'm a born invader!
 **I: What is your biggest weakness?**
-C: "I gotta be honest with you.
+C: I gotta be honest with you.
 Earlier, when said I like moons but truth is I'm more of a gas giant kind of guy.
 I don't mind a moon but two?!
-That's too much moon for me."
+That's too much moon for me.
 **I: Thanks for sharing.
 Let's move on to your resume.
 Would you care to explain this gap in your professional experience?**
 C: I was a young spore and wanted to travel the galaxy.
 I wanted to expand my-
 **I: Thanks, we're getting a bit short on time because of your irrelevant and detailed description of planet trading.
 You do know that we have only 5 minutes, don't you?!
 Let's talk about your experience.
 Planet Invader Associate position requires 400 years of experience with invading planets.
 I don't see any experience of such sort in your resume.
 Would you care to comment on that?**